IdentityServer/Documentation/docs/advanced/userService.md

 #### Login error

 Finally, the authentication APIs can provide an error that will be displayed on the login view.
 This is indicated by creating the `AuthenticateResult` using the constructor that accepts a `string` (the error) as its argument.

-### Profile

-Once the user has been authenticated, IdentityServer uses the other two APIs on the `IUserService` interface to obtain claims and profile information about the user.
-These APIs are:

-* `Task<IEnumerable<Claim>> GetProfileDataAsync(ClaimsPrincipal subject, IEnumerable<string> requestedClaimTypes = null)`
- * Returns the claims for a `subject`.
-The additional `requestedClaimTypes` parameter indicates which claims are requested and thus should act as a filter for the claims returned.
-* `Task<bool> IsActiveAsync(ClaimsPrincipal subject)`
- * Indicates if the `subject` is still active and is allowed to obtain tokens.